AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please add data citations to the article.
 Guidance on how to cite data is provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references) and in [additional guidance](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html#confidential-databases).

-> [REQUIRED] Please provide a clear description of access modality and location for this dataset.
+> [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
 Some examples are given [on this website](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html).

 Optionally: